If it snows in London, it’s like a sprinkling of wet confectioner’s sugar.

 We need to venture out and strive to do our best.
 We might slip over, but unless we try, we’ll never learn.
 And, don’t let scaremongers dictate how you feel.
 One person’s experience is not necessarily going to be your own.

 3. A little seed of faith.

 The Bible tells us, a tiny seed-size faith is all it takes.
 But, we need to have faith in the right things.
 Not in ourselves, not in other people, but faith in a God who promises if we trust in him, then we can move mountains.

 Sometimes the smallest things, like a sprinkling of snow, can trip us up.
 But have hope and optimism; seasons come and go.

 As you start a New Year, who can you learn from?
 Where can you be determined?
 Where do you need to trust God?

 Do you need help finding unshakable confidence despite your fears and failures?
-Enter to win the new book Make Your Move from author and Proverbs 31 Ministries speaker Lynn Cowell!
-Click the button to enter, then share to increase your opportunities to win!
+Check out the new book Make Your Move from author and Proverbs 31 Ministries speaker Lynn Cowell!

 Read Lynn’s #BeBoldGirl post here